tjim/nevermore/README.md

 (including emacs support), and run it once from the command line to configure it.

+You'll also need the [peg](http://www.emacswiki.org/emacs/peg.el) package.

+Then drop the source files (nm.el, nm-dateparse.el, and company-nm.el)
-Then drop nm.el into your load-path and place this in your .emacs or init.el file:
+into your load-path and place this in your .emacs or init.el file:

     (require 'nm)